Rikith05/n8n-weather-email/README.md

 🌤️ n8n Daily Weather Email Workflow

-This project is an automation built in n8n that fetches the daily weather using the OpenWeatherMap API and sends it as an email via SMTP (Gmail/Outlook).
+This repository contains an automation workflow built with n8n that retrieves daily weather information from the OpenWeatherMap API and delivers it by email using SMTP.

-🚀 Features

-Runs automatically every day at a scheduled time (via Schedule Trigger)
+📖 Overview

+The workflow is designed for beginners who want to learn n8n by creating a simple but practical project.
+It demonstrates how to:

+Trigger a workflow on a schedule.

-Fetches live weather data for a chosen city (via HTTP Request to OpenWeatherMap)
+Retrieve weather data from a public API.

-Formats the weather into a clean email with subject + HTML body (via Function Node)
+Transform the data into a formatted email message.

-Sends the weather email to your inbox (via Send Email Node)
+Send the email using Gmail, Outlook, or any SMTP provider.

-🛠️ Workflow Nodes
+⚙️ Workflow Components

-Schedule Trigger → Runs daily at 8:00 AM
+Schedule Trigger – initiates the workflow at a specific time each day.

+HTTP Request – fetches weather data from the OpenWeatherMap API.

+Function Node – prepares the email content, including:

+Subject line

+Plain text body

+HTML body (formatted with city, temperature, condition, humidity, and wind speed)

+Send Email Node – delivers the weather report to the recipient via SMTP.

+🛠️ Prerequisites

+n8n https://n8n.io installed locally or on a server.

+A free OpenWeatherMap API Key https://openweathermap.org/api

+An email account with SMTP access:

+Gmail (requires App Password with 2FA enabled).

+Outlook or other SMTP-compatible providers.

+🔑 Example SMTP Configuration (Gmail)

+User: yourname@gmail.com

+Password: <Google App Password>

+Host: smtp.gmail.com

+Port: 465 (SSL) or 587 (TLS)

+📧 Example Email Output

+Subject: 🌤️ Weather Update for Hyderabad

+HTML Body:

+🌤️ Weather Update
+City: Hyderabad
+Temperature: 27.2°C
+Condition: haze
+Humidity: 78%
+Wind: 5.1 m/s

+Have a great day! 🌞

+📥 Import Instructions

+Download or clone this repository.

+In n8n, select Import from File and upload Weather-Email-Workflow.json.

-HTTP Request → Calls OpenWeatherMap API with your city + API key
+Enter your OpenWeatherMap API key and SMTP credentials.

-Function Node → Creates subject, text, and html email content (includes humidity + wind)

-Send Email → Sends the email through Gmail/Outlook SMTP

-📦 Requirements

-n8n
+Save and activate the workflow.